turingschool/frontend-mod-1-prework/section1/relection.md

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)

 I'm still learning about the Null vs 0 portion of the [comparison operators](https://javascript.info/comparison) reading.
 I'm specifically wondering how == and > < <= >= work differently.
 I am also curious about the specifics of how == and === differ.
-I will be doing some extra googling to understand!
+I will be doing some extra Googling to understand!

 On another note, when is it better to use concatenation vs interpolation?
 I personally prefer interpolation for readability, but would love to understand an instance of when concatenation is preferable.